 - How will ZEVs be safely adopted and operated?

 - What roles will actors like policy-makers, financiers and consumers need to play?

 - How much development do fuel technologies require to meet this target?

 - How will the industry address safety and emission concerns?

 - And what role will competitive pricing play in this transition?

 We are delighted to be partnering with Nor-Shipping on the webinar launch of the new study.
 Nor-Shipping have highlighted ‘decarbonisation’ as one of the five opportunity areas where the maritime industry can positively impact the United Nations Sustainable Development Goals and have recently launched their “Blue Economy” initiative.
 New business models and new ways of collaboration are needed for maritime to take the lead in the quest for a thriving and sustainable ocean economy.
 With this initiative, Nor-Shipping wants to enable a faster market up-take of solutions benefitting the maritime industry as well as our oceans, and to generate dialogue and ideation between maritime and ocean industries and will be dedicating Hall A at Nor-Shipping 2019 to Blue Economy.

-The ‘Zero-Emission Vessels: Transition Pathways’ study will be launched on 29 January 2019 during a webinar co-hosted by UMAS and moderated by Nor-Shipping.
+The ‘Zero-Emission Vessels: Transition Pathways’ study was launched on 29 January 2019 during a webinar co-hosted by UMAS and moderated by Nor-Shipping.

 ‘Zero-Emission Vessels: Transition Pathways’ is the latest in LR’s series of reports looking at fuel and technology trends for the marine industry, aimed at developing new knowledge and tools that can contribute to policy debate.
 Previous reports include Global Marine Trends 2030, Global Marine Fuel Trends 2030 and Global Marine Technology Trends 2030, Low Carbon Pathways 2050 and Zero Emission Vessels 2030.